The Frizzled Leek

 Give this homemade Avocado Oil Mayo recipe a try for a healthier alternative to store-bought mayo.
 We skip the sugar, making it Whole30, Paleo, and Keto-friendly.
 Ideal for sandwiches, dips, and salad dressings.

-A spoon dripping with mayo over a mason jar filled with this sauce. this recipe
+A spoon dripping with mayo over a mason jar filled with this sauce.

 Store-bought mayo contains a lot of added sugars, and that's unnecessary.
 The texture should be thick, creamy, and tangy flavor from the lemon juice and vinegar.